msimerson/node-lts-versions/README.md

 Retrieve a list of [Long Term Stable](https://nodejs.org/en/about/releases/) versions of Node.js.

-The output of the yaml function is designed to populate a GitHub Actions matrix declaration.
+The output of the yaml function is designed to populate a GitHub Actions matrix declaration so that your CI is always testing with every **Active LTS** version of Node.js.

 ### Usage

-This action populates node-version in your build matrix so that your CI is always testing with every **Active LTS** version of Node.js.
+This action has two outputs: `active` and `lts`.

+- active, is currently active node.js versions
+- lts, are a subset of Active.

+At the time of writing, active=`[14,16,18]` and lts=`[14,16]`.
+Node.js v18 is due to start LTS in five more months.

 #### manually